thecraigd/Badestellen/README.md

 # Badestellen
 Data Analysis project looking at public bathing spots in Berlin.

-See the blog post explaining this analysis at:
+See the blog post that accompanies this analysis at:

 Badestelle data from: https://daten.berlin.de/datensaetze/liste-der-badestellen